chonla/cotton/docs/syntax/variables.md

 A variable is named value which can be reused.
 There are 2 ways to define a variable, explicitly define a variable with value or capture a value from response into a variable.

+The variables which defined in earlier step, no matter in setup or testcase or teardown, it will be reusable in later steps.

 ## Defining a variable

 A variable definition is written in a list item (ordered or unordered list) in the following syntax: